PROJECT: TravelBuddy

 -

-property is needed to reflect the view state. -
+Model- AnObservableproperty is needed to reflect the view state. -

-- The helper methods of theObservable
+Logic- The helper methods of theObservableproperty require implementation. -

-(User Interface) - A parent panel is needed to house both the Chart view panel and the Expanded Place view panel.
+UI(User Interface) - A parent panel is needed to house both the Chart view panel and the Expanded Place view panel.
 It also needs to be responsible for view switching.

 Code Contributed: [Functional code]